Key takeaways:

 - Domain registrars.
 These are companies accredited by ICANN (and authorized by registries) to sell and manage domain names directly to the public.
 They process your registration, renew your domain, and provide tools for managing your domain’s settings (like DNS records).

-It’s important to choose the right domain extension because it shapes how people see your brand.
+Choosing the right domain extension is important because it shapes how people see your brand.
 Keep these things in mind when picking one:

 - Branding